 Remove any objects that can cause an obstruction in walkways and other populated areas, such as a loose wire lying in a path;

 And ensure that all carpets, mats and loose rugs lie flat on the ground to prevent people tripping over them.
 If not, tape them to the floor.

 There are seldom accidents in well-lit areas, so be sure to replace any faulty switches or broken light bulbs.
 That way, people can see where they are going so they can avoid hazards.
 Always provide sufficient warning of obstacles, wet floors or other tripping dangers.

 Footwear is among the most important considerations when trying to prevent a slip and fall.
 All business owners should require employees and customers to wear shoes.
 For workers, you should specify slip-resistant soles.

 You should also invest in tiles that are compatible with most shoes.
 Choose non-slip tiles that have roughened or ridged surfaces.
 Glossy tiles may look elegant, but they can send your customers to the emergency room.

 Walking surfaces are prone to wear and tear, even if you purchased roughened tiles.
 As people walk across them, the roughened surface will wear down and become more slippery.

 It is essential that proprietors change their walking surfaces when appropriate.
 Options include recoating the surface, replacing the floor or using abrasive mats, strips or coatings.

-If you are a defendant in a premises liability lawsuit, or if you were injured in a slip and fall, then contact the Law Office of Brian K. Branch.
+If you are a defendant in a premises liability lawsuit, or if you were injured in a slip and fall, then contact the Law Office of Brian K. Branch, PC.
 An Albuquerque personal-injury lawyer can assess your case, collect evidence and handle settlement negotiations.
-Call us today at 505-764-9710 to schedule a consultation.
+Call us today at 505-207-4401 to schedule a consultation.